graycoreio/daffodil/docs/internal/testing/testing.md

 # Import Pathing Guidelines for Spec files

 ## The Problem
 One of the difficult problems that we deal with as library authors is defining the API that we expose to consuming application developers.
-This essentially means one of two things:
+We could handle this problem in one of two ways:

   1. We provide all the library exports that we use internally to consumers
-    * This is often a very bad idea for long term maintenance
   2. We provide only a subset of the libraries' exports.

-    *  We can allow our consumers to use the parts of the library we intend them to use, leading to a smaller API surface.
+The first scenario often is a very bad idea for long term maintenance, as the library API surface is very broad and leads to extensive backwards-compatibility maintenance, which is a massive time-sink.
+The second is more preferred as we can allow our consumers to use the parts of the library we intend them to use, leading to a smaller API surface.

-Unfortunately, we (the authors of Daffodil) often view the world from the first perspective.
-We often write our internal tests depending upon `imports` that are only available to us as library authors.

-This means that the tests are from a very specific perspective, our internal view.
-So tests that pass for us won't necessarily pass for our consumers, as they may not have a necessary import available.
-Subsequently, this also means that code that works for us for example, may not work for consuming applications.
+Unfortunately, unless we (the authors of the library) are very particular about preventing this problem, our code will often tend towards the first scenario.
+It would be wonderfully helpful if there were a mechanism to help us tend towards the narrow API in an automated and "by-default" way.
+Lucky for us, we can accomplish this by changing the perspective from which we write tests.

 ### An Example
 Consider the code in the file `my-library-function.spec.ts` in the fake package `@daffodil/library`: